 Depression and anxiety appear to be more prevalent in older kids between the ages of 12 and 17.
 Children and teens with poor mental health may struggle with academics, decision-making, and their overall health.
 It is important to address these issues and provide support for children and teens who may be struggling with mental health concerns.

 Millions of children with mental health and learning disorders go undiagnosed and untreated every year.
 Scholarly research published in The New England Journal of Medicine in 2017 states children who live in small rural communities are more likely to have a mental, behavioral or developmental disorder and may have limited access to healthcare and mental health services.

 Cost, long wait lists and reluctance from parents to seek help can also contribute to delays in diagnosis and treatment.
 Stigma surrounding mental health is also a significant barrier to accessing care, as many people may be reluctant to seek treatment due to the perception that mental health issues are not as important or real as physical health issues.
 This can perpetuate the cycle of underdiagnosis and untreated mental health issues.

 Telemental health is helping to break these barriers.

 Through telemental health, HopeNation offers the most convenient way to access mental healthcare, especially for families struggling to find the help they need.
 The research is clear that telemental health is not only equivalent to in-person care, but it is the preferred way to interact with a clinician for many children and families.
 Additionally, telemental health can help reduce barriers to care such as cost, transportation and long waitlists.
 HopeNation is an innovative solution for providing mental health care, especially for hard-to-reach communities and families struggling to find the help they need.
 There are effective treatment solutions available to alleviate the mental health issues that children, adolescents and young adults are experiencing.
+We are commited to help allievate the struggles that come from the adolescent mental health crisis.
 Click here to contact HopeNation today to schedule a consultation.